 What is new with the Canon Rebel SL2?

 There are many new features in the Canon Rebel SL2 compared to the SL1.
-We have discussed many of them throughout this overview, but let’s take a moment to recap the biggest changes in Canon’s new compact DSLR camera.
+We have discussed many of them throughout this overview, but let’s take a moment to recap the biggest changes:

 - Redesigned and refined camera body, including a new grip and new button design

 - A new user interface with Feature Assistant